Zhannator/ML/KNN_for_Facial_Recognition/README.md

-Support vector machines for face recognition
+KNN (k = 1) for face recognition

 Overview:

-Face recognition is implemented using KNN (1KNN in this case) with PCA and LDA techniques for dimensionality reduction.
+Face recognition is implemented using k-nearest neighbors algorithm with pca, lda, and pca+lda preprocessing.
 Design is validated via five-fold cross validation and average accuracy is reported for each implementation.
+This code can also be run on images with reduced size.

 Dataset: